Chickamauga, Georgia: Chickamauga City Schools

 Chickamauga City Schools is a public, tax-funded institution that is open to all students who live within the city limits.
 Students who live outside the city may also attend, but must pay tuition since they do not contribute tax dollars to the school.
 The school district holds Kindergarten to grade twelve, and consists of an elementary school, middle school and high school.
 The district has 68 full-time teachers and over 1,293 students.

 Walker County Schools

-The Walker County Schools holds pre-school to grade twelve, and consists of nine elementary schools, four middle schools, and two high schools.
+The Walker County Schools, for those not in the city limits, holds pre-school to grade twelve, and consists of nine elementary schools, four middle schools, and two high schools.
 The district has 577 full-time teachers and over 8,844 students.

 Other schools

 Walker County Alternative Education Center

 The Alternative Education Center in Walker County is located in the former Osburn Elementary School.
 When Cherokee Ridge Elementary was built, the students from Osburn were transferred to the new facility and the Alternative Education program was moved into the still-usable Osburn.